konflux-ci/release-service-catalog/tasks/create-advisory/README.md

 | request                  | Type of request to be created                                                             | Yes      | create-advisory             |
 | synchronously            | Whether the task should wait for InternalRequests to complete                             | Yes      | true                        |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                             |

+## Changes in 3.0.0
+- Task renamed from create-advisory-internal-request to create-advisory

 ## Changes in 2.1.0
 - The advisory_url is reported as task result